maubuz/2W6-Notes/docs/wk13/events.md

 This is happening due to **Event Bubbling**:

-> **When an event happens on an element, it first runs the handlers on that element, then on its parent, then all the way up on other ancestors.**
+> **When an event happens on an element, it triggers the handlers on that element, then on its parent, then all the way up on other ancestors.**

 <br>

-Consider 3 nested elements `FORM > DIV > P` with a handler on each of them:
+Consider 3 nested elements `FORM > DIV > P`:

 <br>